aws/credentials-fetcher/cdk/README.md

     password    p@ssw0rd
     domainName  activedirectory1.com
     ```
 2) 'default' AWS profile with administrator access is needed, a separate/burner AWS account would suffice.
+3) Create a new key-pair, this will be needed in step 5
+4) Create a new s3 bucket, this will also be needed in step 5
+5) Modify the data.json file by adding custom prefix-list, s3 bucket name created in step 4, and key-pair created in step 3

 Steps to run tasks in ECS with Credentials-fetcher.

-3) Create a virtual env
+1) Create a virtual env
-        Go to cdk directory

-        ```
-        $ cd cdk/
-        ```
         To manually create a virtualenv on MacOS and Linux:

         ```